Lightningmash/SE_DAY4_Software-Project-Management/README.md

 Gantt charts provide a visual representation of the timeline, making it easy to track progress and adjust plans as needed.

 8. What are the core issues that your software aims to address?
+Why are these problems significant to your target audience?
-Why are these problems significant to your target audience?**
+What are the core issues that your software aims to address?
+Why are these problems significant to your target audience?

-The software aims to solve [describe problem] by providing [brief solution].
-These problems are significant because they impact [target audience] by [explain consequences].

-Example:
-- **Problem:** Inefficient task management in remote teams.
-- **Impact:** Missed deadlines, poor collaboration.
-- **Solution:** A project management app that integrates real-time communication and task tracking.
+Our software aims to solve two main issues: payment friction and lack of financial accessibility.
+For many businesses, especially small and medium-sized enterprises (SMEs), receiving and processing payments can be a slow, costly, and complex process, which often involves multiple intermediaries, hidden fees, and inconsistent customer experiences.
+Similarly, consumers face barriers to seamless, secure, and instant payment methods, which can impact their trust in the system.

+These problems are significant because time is money.
+Businesses lose valuable revenue when cash flow is delayed or complicated.
+On the customer side, delays and trust issues with payments can deter spending, limit growth opportunities, and increase transaction costs.
+Our platform is designed to simplify the entire transaction process, making it faster, more transparent, and user-friendly, ensuring that both customers and businesses can operate efficiently in today’s fast-paced world.

 9. How can clearly defining the problem help in developing a more effective software solution?
 It ensures that development efforts focus on solving real user needs rather than unnecessary features.
 It helps in: